FutureGatewayFramework/FutureGatewayFramework.github.io/tutorials/gui_liferay7.md

 |`src/main/java`|Any further external java class must be placed here|

-First of all, download from FG Toolkit repository the java classes used to manage the Liferay backend operations, in particular the class *FutureGatewayAPIs*
+First of all, download from [FG Toolkit](https://github.com/FutureGatewayFramework/fgToolkit) repository the java classes used to manage the Liferay backend operations, in particular the class *FutureGatewayAPIs*.

 ```bash
 make liferaydev_conn